 Medical Policy for Ultra-trail Cape Town

-At Ultra-trail Cape Town the health and wellbeing of the runner is paramount, every precaution is taken to ensure the best available medical facilities, response teams and race doctors are present ensuring safe passage for every runner.
+At Ultra-trail Cape Town the health and wellbeing of the runner are paramount, every precaution is taken to ensure the best available medical facilities, response teams and race doctors are present ensuring safe passage for every runner.
 Cooperation between runners and the medical teams is critical to ensuring the health of every runner.

 Runners are advised to be forthright with symptoms and not to hide these from medical professionals who are there to help them.
 Every athlete is at risk if they do not maintain their health and they risk compromising the entire team and other runners by starting an event or race if not in optimal condition.

-To maintain the spirit and authenticity of our event we have led preventative actions concerning health matters which reassures both the UTCT team and the runners that our races races are run fairly.
+To maintain the spirit and authenticity of our event we have led preventative actions concerning health matters which reassures both the UTCT team and the runners that our races are run fairly.
 To ensure this we ask for the runners’ cooperation and vigilance so that our sport remains clean.
-In collaboration with Athletes for Transparency and the ITRA, this action is not a substitute for the national and international regulations concern the anti-doping fight but aims to reinforce the medical surveillance that UTCT wishes for.
+In collaboration with Athletes For Transparency and the ITRA, this action is not a substitute for the national and international regulations concerning the anti-doping fight but aims to reinforce the medical surveillance that UTCT wishes for.

 By registering for one of the UTCT events, the runner agrees to:

 Disclose any information relating to any medication runners may be taking,